A treatment with implants manages to eliminate ovarian and colorectal cancer in six days

 Each of the drug-producing beads contains cells designed to produce interleukin-2 that are encased in a protective shell and can be implanted with minimally invasive surgery.
 The treatment and the results of the animal tests are published this Wednesday in the journal “Science Advances”.

-Omid Veiseh, an assistant professor of bioengineering whose lab produced the treatment, says that human clinical trials could start this fall because one of his team’s key design criteria was to help cancer patients as quickly as possible.
+Omid Veiseh, an assistant professor of bioengineering whose lab produced the treatment, says that human clinical trials might start this fall because one of his team’s key design criteria was to help cancer patients as quickly as possible.
 To do this, they chose only components that had previously been shown to be safe for use in humans, and the safety of the new treatment has been proven in multiple tests.

 «We only manage once, but the drug factories continue to produce the dose every day, in the place where it is needed until the cancer is eliminated, “explains Veiseh.
 “Once we determined the correct dose (how many factories we needed) we were able to eradicate tumors in 100% of the animals with ovarian cancer and in seven of the eight animals with colorectal cancer.”